alissacanesim/Alissa-Canesim-Bento-AI-Portfolio/Computer-Vision-ITAI1378/L06-Object-Detection-Using-Transfer-Learning/README.md

 - Tested YOLO-World for open-vocabulary object detection.
 - Compared the capabilities of SAM 2 and SAM 3.

+## Result

+YOLO11 successfully detected the expected objects in the test image, while the Large variant detected more instances than Nano but required substantially longer inference time.
+YOLO-World also detected the two people and three ties using text-defined classes, demonstrating the flexibility of open-vocabulary detection.

 ## Files

 - `L06_Alissa_Canesim_Bento_ITAI1378.ipynb` – Completed lab notebook including object detection, segmentation, reflection questions, and bonus activities.